ismailmubarik/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 This is an inbound management point.
 Can be configured to only allow specific IP addresses or to authenticate with SSH.
 It can also integrate with your on premise identification service.
+You can configure them exactly how you need but they are generally the only entry point to a highly secure VPC.

+Historically, they were the only way to manage private EC2 instance.
+There are now alternative ways to do that now.

 ### Network Access Control List (NACL)